 Happy International Women’s Day!

-Here at Old North, women from all different backgrounds play an important role on our campus, as educators on the church floor, gift shop employees, staff in the Old North Foundation offices, and leaders in the congregation.
-Although the women of Old North today are celebrated for their contributions to the building’s history, the women of Old North in the colonial era did not always have their voices and their stories preserved.
-In honor of International Women’s Day, we’re shining a spotlight on a handful of women connected to Old North in the 18th century and sharing their stories with you.
+Here at Old North, women from all different backgrounds play important roles on our campus, as educators on the church floor, gift shop employees, staff in the Old North Foundation offices, and leaders in the congregation.
+Although the women of Old North today are celebrated for their contributions to our site and its history, the women of Old North in the colonial era were not always given the same acclaim.
+In honor of International Women’s Day, we’re shining a spotlight on a handful of women connected to Old North in the 18th century, and sharing their stories with you.

 Jane Franklin Mecom

 Jane spent the majority of her life in Boston.
 In 1784, she moved into a house her brother had owned for two decades on Unity Street.
-It was in the shadow of the Old North Church, and although it is unlikely that she ever attended services there, she asked her brother to add “at the back of the North Church”* so that his letters would arrive more speedily.
+It was in the shadow of the Old North Church, and although it is unlikely that she ever attended services there, she asked her brother to add “at the back of the North Church”* to all his correspondence so that the letters would arrive more speedily.
 She took pains to keep the house presentable, and painted the doorframe so that it would look respectable in case anyone came looking for the sister of the famous Benjamin Franklin.
-Although the house she lived out the last years of her life in was knocked down in 1939, it shared a wall with and looked very similar to (albeit narrower than) the house next door: the Clough House, where Captain Jackson’s Historic Chocolate Shop stands today.
+Although the house she lived out the last years of her life in was knocked down in 1939, it shared a wall with and looked very similar to (albeit narrower than) the house next door: the Clough House, where our beloved Patriots Corner and historic chocolate program stand today.

-Why we love Jane: Jane was an early entrepreneur and supported a large family with her small soap-making business and shop, and despite having only a very rudimentary education, had a life-long passion for reading and writing.
+Why we love Jane: Jane was an early entrepreneur and supported a large family with her small soap-making business and shop.
+And, despite having only a very rudimentary education, she had a life-long passion for reading and writing.

 A photograph of the house where Jane Franklin lived on Unity Street, taken sometime around 1905.

 Often, visitors to the Old North Church are startled to come upon the name of Mary Gibbs on the nameplate of Pew #8.
-They’re startled because all the other names of the church’s original pew owners are those of men.
+Why?
+Because all the other names of the church’s original pew owners are those of men.
 In the 1720s, it was generally the man of the family who handled the money and bought pews at church for their family to worship in.
-The lack of other women’s names on the roster of original pew owners shows how rare Mary Gibbs was to own a pew of her own as a woman.
+The lack of other women’s names on the roster of original pew owners shows how rare it was for Mary Gibbs own a pew of her own as a woman.
 Mary Gibbs’ name is listed on the pew because her husband, John Gibbs, died shortly after making the initial pew purchase.
 In his will, Mary was given sole control over the Gibbs estate, and maintained his accounts, including the ones he had with Old North.
-Although we know little about her life, this one key detail shows that although many women were forced to rely upon their families and husbands for financial security, there are a few, like Mary Gibbs, who did maintain control of their own finances – albeit, sometimes as widowers.
+Although we know little about her life, this one key detail shows that although many women were forced to rely upon their families and husbands for financial security, there were a few like Mary Gibbs who did maintain control of their own finances—albeit, sometimes as widowers.

 Why we love Mary: Mary was financially savvy and carefully maintained control of the estate her husband left her in his will, at a time when it was unusual for women to be financially indepdendent.